OrsolonLudovico/MasterThesis/Singularity/readme.md

   singularity exec -B /:/ outputFile.sif /USTAR/build/ustar -h
   ```
   binds the `/` folder on your machine to the `/` folder on the image.
-- I did not put the programs in *PATH* to be more deliberate when I call a program, so you have to specify the whole global path (or add them to *PATH* in the def file).
+- I did not put the programs in *PATH* to be more deliberate when I use commands, so you have to specify the whole global path (or add it to *PATH* in the def file).

 # Modify USTAR